South Africa: Mfecane and colonial expansion

-During the early 19th century, many Dutch settlers departed from the Cape Colony, where they had been subjected to British control, in a series of migrant groups who came to be known as Voortrekkers, meaning "pathfinders" or "pioneers".
-They migrated to the future Natal, Free State, and Transvaal regions.
-The Boers founded the Boer republics: the South African Republic, the Natalia Republic, and the Orange Free State.
-In the interior, the Cape Colony expanded at the expense of the Batswana and Griqua, and Boer expansion caused great instability in the Middle Orange River region.
+During the early 19th century, many Dutch settlers departed from the Cape Colony, where they had been subjected to British control, in a series of migrant groups who came to be known as Voortrekkers (lit. 'pathfinders' or 'pioneers').
+They migrated to the future Natal, Free State, and Transvaal regions, and following their victory over the Zulu Kingdom at the Battle of Blood River on 16 December 1838, founded the Boer republics: the Natalia Republic, the South African Republic and the Orange Free State.
+In the interior, the Cape Colony expanded at the expense of the Batswana and Griqua, and Boer expansion destabilised the middle Orange River region.
 The Matabele kingdom came to dominate the eastern interior, and raided the Venda kingdom.

-The discovery of diamonds in 1867 and gold in 1884 in the interior started the Mineral Revolution and increased economic growth and immigration.
-This intensified British subjugation of the indigenous people.
-The struggle to control these important economic resources was a factor in relations between Europeans and the indigenous population and also between the Boers and the British.
+The discovery of diamonds in 1867 and gold in 1884 in the interior initiated the Mineral Revolution, which increased economic growth and immigration and intensified British subjugation of the indigenous peoples.
+The struggle to control these important economic resources shaped relations between Europeans and the indigenous population, as well as between the Boers and the British.

 On 16 May 1876, President Thomas François Burgers of the South African Republic declared war against the Pedi people.
-King Sekhukhune managed to defeat the army on 1 August 1876.
-Another attack by the Lydenburg Volunteer Corps was also repulsed.
+King Sekhukhune defeated the army on 1 August 1876, with another attack by the Lydenburg Volunteer Corps being similarly repulsed.
 On 16 February 1877, the two parties signed a peace treaty at Botshabelo.
 The Boers' inability to subdue the Pedi led to the departure of Burgers in favour of Paul Kruger and the British annexation of the South African Republic.
-In 1878 and 1879 three British attacks were successfully repelled until Garnet Wolseley defeated Sekhukhune in November 1879 with an army of 2,000 British soldiers, Boers and 10,000 Swazis.
+In 1878 and 1879, three British attacks were successfully repelled until Garnet Wolseley defeated Sekhukhune in November 1879 with an army of 2,000 British soldiers, Boers and 10,000 Swazis.

 The Anglo-Zulu War was fought in 1879 between the British and the Zulu Kingdom.
 Following Lord Carnarvon's successful introduction of federation in Canada, it was thought that similar political effort, coupled with military campaigns, might succeed with the African kingdoms, tribal areas and Boer republics in South Africa.
 In 1874, Henry Bartle Frere was sent to South Africa as the British High Commissioner to bring such plans into being.
-Among the obstacles were the presence of the independent states of the Boers, and the Zululand army.
-The Zulu nation defeated the British at the Battle of Isandlwana.
-Eventually Zululand lost the war, resulting in the termination of the Zulu nation's independence.
+Among the obstacles were the presence of the independent states of the Boers, and the Zulu army.
+The Zulu nation defeated the British at the Battle of Isandlwana but ultimately lost the war, resulting in the termination of its independence.